netobserv/network-observability-operator/docs/FlowCollector.md

 </table>

-### FlowCollector.spec.loki.monolith
+### FlowCollector.spec.loki.microservices
 <sup><sup>[↩ Parent](#flowcollectorspecloki-1)</sup></sup>

-Loki configuration for MONOLITH mode.
-This is usefull for an easy monolithic loki config.
-It will be ignored for other mods
+Loki configuration for "Microservices" mode.
+Use this option when Loki is installed using the microservices deployment mode (https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#microservices-mode).
+It is ignored for other modes.

 <table>
     <thead>